CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Tires: WTB Nano Comp 700c x 40mm

-Co-op Cycles ADV 2.2 is an improved version of its predecessor ADV 2.1.
-It is well under the $2,000 mark, so you will have some money left for other accessories.
+Co-op Cycles ADV 2.2 is an improved version of its predecessor, ADV 2.1.
+It is well under $2,000, so you will have some money left over for other accessories.

 It has 700c wheels and 40mm tires that handle light gravel or dirt roads and are fast on the tarmac.